Package 'PEcAn.workflow'

 Value

-an updated settings list, which includes ensemble IDs for SA and ensemble analysis
+The settings list (invisibly), updated with ensemble IDs for SA and ensemble analysis (e.g. settings$sensitivity.analysis$ensemble.id, settings$ensemble$ensemble.id).

 Author(s)

-David LeBauer, Shawn Serbin, Ryan Kelly, Mike Dietze
+David LeBauer, Shawn Serbin, Ryan Kelly, Mike Dietze, Akash B V

 Get trait data for all PFTs in a settings list